IntersectAustralia/mytardis/tardis/tardis_portal/static/user_guide/index.rst

 **Metadata**

-The Metadata tab displays detailed metadata information about an Experiment if available.
+The Metadata tab displays detailed metadata information about a Project if available.

 .. image:: images/exp_metadata.png

-**Sharing Experiments**
+**Sharing Projects**

-The *Sharing* tab displays information about the people and/or groups that currently have access to the Experiment, and also allows users or groups to be provided with access.
-The tab displays the current level of access, the licence that governs the Experiment, and also displays a list of the individual users and groups that have been provided with access.
+The *Sharing* tab displays information about the people and/or groups that currently have access to the Project, and also allows users or groups to be provided with access.
+The tab displays the current level of access, the licence that governs the Project, and also displays a list of the individual users and groups that have been provided with access.

-Levels of access to experiments are as follows:
+Levels of access to projects are as follows:

   - Read: Users can view and download, but not edit metadata or add data.
   - Edit: Users can view and download, and freely edit metadata and add data.
-  - Owner: Users have all the above permissions, and can share this experiment with others.
+  - Owner: Users have all the above permissions, and can share this project with others.

 Another access mechanism is provided via temporary access links.
-These temporary links can be created by experiment owners and sent to collaborators, including ones external to the lab or institution.
-Temporary links provide read-only (and download) access for a single experiment.
+These temporary links can be created by project owners and sent to collaborators, including ones external to the lab or institution.
+Temporary links provide read-only (and download) access for a single project.

 .. image:: images/sharing.png
    :width: 100%

-Accessing and Downloading Datasets
+Accessing and Downloading Experiments
 ----------------------------------

-The names of accessible datasets are listed in the right-most pane displayed in the Experiment page.
-Datasets containing files can be accessed by clicking on the name of the relevant dataset.
-The number of individual files within each dataset and the total size of the dataset are displayed to the right of each entry.
+The names of accessible experiments are listed in the right-most pane displayed in the Project page.
+Experiments containing files can be accessed by clicking on the name of the relevant experiment.
+The number of individual files within each experiment and the total size of the experiment are displayed to the right of each entry.

-Clicking on the checkbox (|checkbox|) to the left of a dataset will select it and allow the data to be downloaded by clicking on the |download_datasets|
+Clicking on the checkbox (|checkbox|) to the left of an experiment will select it and allow the data to be downloaded by clicking on the |download_datasets|
 button.
-The text box above the dataset list can be used to filter datasets by title.
+The text box above the experiment list can be used to filter experiments by title.

 .. |checkbox| image:: images/checkbox.png